Linear and Sublinear Diversities: Linear and sublinear diversities

 Let $w_A(x) = \max\{x \cdot (a-b):a,b\in A\}$ denote the width of $A$ in direction $x$, so $w_A(x) = h_{A-A}(x) = h_A(x) + h_A(-x)$.
 Then

 For $1 \leq p < \infty$ we define

 That this is a sublinear diversity follows from the Minkowski inequality.
-See \cite{HaghmaramNourouzi20} Proposition 2.4, or \cite{BryantCioica-LichtEtal21} Proposition 10 in the case that $p=2$. \item A {\em zonotope} $Z$ is a Minkowski sum of line segments and the {\em length} $\ell(Z)$ of the zonotope equals the sum of the length of the line segments.
-We define the {\em zonotope diversity} $(\Re^k,\delta_z)$ where $\delta_z(A)$ is the minimum length of a zonotope containing $A$.
-We show that zonotope diversities are sublinear in Proposition~\ref{prop:zonotope}. \end{enumerate}
+See \cite[Prop.~2.4]{HaghmaramNourouzi20}, or \cite[Prop.~10]{BryantCioica-LichtEtal21} in the case that $p=2$. \item A {\em zonotope} $Z$ is a Minkowski sum of line segments.
+By linearity, the mean width diversity of a zonotope equals the sum of lengths of the line segments it is formed from (see \cite{joos2023isoperimetric}).
+This sum is called the {\em length} $\ell(Z)$ of the zonotope, and is well-defined even though a zonotope can be expressed as the sum of multiple different collections of line segments.

-In a Euclidean space $\Re^k$, any non-negative linear combination of sublinear semidiversities is sublinear, and any non-negative linear combination of linear semidiversities is linear.
-Hence the set of sublinear semidiversities forms a convex cone, as does the set of linear semidiversities.
+We define the {\em zonotope diversity} $(\Re^k,\delta_z)$, where $\delta_z(A)$ is the minimum length of a zonotope containing $A$, and show that it is a sublinear diversity in Proposition~\ref{prop:zonotope}.
+Algorithms for computing the length of the minimum enclosing zonotope can be found in \cite{guibas2003zonotopes}. \end{enumerate}